syedfarheenqadri-898/customer-churn-prediction/README.md

 ## Final Model

-Support Vector Machine (SVM) was selected as the final model based on the highest F1-score, which was used as the primary model selection criterion.
+Support Vector Machine (SVM) was selected as the final model using **F1-score as the primary model selection criterion**.

 ### SVM Performance